NVIDIA/ais-etl/transformers/README.md

 The following sections demonstrate initializing ETLs on AIStore using the provided sample transformers.

-> For detailed usage information regarding the `Tar2TF`, `Compress`, `FFMPEG`, `Keras`, `Torchvision` transformers and their optional parameters, please refer to the `README` documents located in their respective sub-directories.
+> For detailed usage information regarding the `Tar2TF`, `Compress`, `NeMo/FFmpeg`, `Keras`, `Torchvision` transformers and their optional parameters, please refer to the `README` documents located in their respective sub-directories.

 #### Pre-Requisites